sydgep/task-containerization/1_Kaggle_Pipeline/README.md

-# Simple Pipeline — Setup & Execution Guide
+# Simple Pipeline — Synthetic Data Generation for Lung Cancer Prediction

+### Overview:
+The pipeline is designed to ingest real tabular datasets (from Kaggle), preprocess, clean, generate and evaluate synthetic data.
+### Goal:
-This guide explains how to orchestrate data pipeline on **Linux, Windows, and macOS** using prefect and Docker-based task containers.
+To orchestrate data pipeline implemeted using prefect and Docker-based task containers on **Linux, Windows, and macOS**.

 ---
-## Step 0 — Install Docker Engine / Docker Desktop
+## Pre-requisite — Install Docker Engine / Docker Desktop
 For Docker installation procedures on various operating systems, go to [link](https://www.docker.com/get-started/).

 ## Step 1 — Clone or download the `simple_pipeline.py` and the datasets files.